Acute haemorrhagic conjunctivitis in Ghana: Infection rate

 AHC has a very fast rate of infection.
 Upon affecting one eye, the condition is known to infect the other eye in a short while (maximum three days).
 As an infected person goes around his house or work, the conditions spreads.
 This is because the things that the individual touches normally become sources of infection.
 As such it is advised that once infected, the individual should keep a high level of hygiene so that the rate of infection can be regulated.

-Effect on the Visual system
+Effect on the visual system

-Once the infection start, there are a lot of effects that the infected individual would have.
-They include:
+Once the infection starts, affected individuals may experience several symptoms, including: